CCTR Funding and Educational Programs

 - Personnel and/or investigator salary

 - Travel (lodging, meals, transport, airfare, etc.) for the PI to present findings related to the awarded project.
-Travel must abide to the SCH travel and reimbursement policies.
+Travel must abide by Seattle Children's travel and reimbursement policies.
 You must attach your abstract to your travel request to document travel was for the purpose of presenting your work.

 - Supplies and research equipment (capital equipment is not an allowable cost).